MOSSupport/The-Neo4j-Operations-Manual-v3.3-ko/security/authentication-authorization/native-user-and-role-management/native-roles.md

 -   `editor`

-    Read/write access to the data graph.Write access limited to creating and changing existing properties key, node labels, and relationship types of the graph.
+    Read/write access to the data graph.
+Write access limited to creating and changing existing properties key, node labels, and relationship types of the graph.

 -   `publisher`